 We are all driven by our needs.
 In other words, we do

 every thing to try to fill some need.

 We have emotional needs as well as physical needs.

 Many personal and social problems are caused by

 unsatisfied emotional needs.

-aggressive, violent, depressed or self-destructive when
+aggressive, violent, depressed or self-destructive.
+But

-more open to learning and new ideas.
+creative, and more open to learning and new ideas.